rackerlabs/rackspace-how-to/content/cloud-servers/common-windows-issues-key-management-server-activation.md

         PS C:\Users\Administrator> systeminfo | findstr OS
         OS Name:                   Microsoft Windows Server 2012 R2 Datacenter

-7. Set the device to **KMS acivation** using the key found in the  previously referenced article and entering the following command:
+1g.
+Set the device to **KMS acivation** using the key found in the  previously referenced article and entering the following command:

         slmgr /ipk %key%

     Make sure to replace **%key%** with the key from the Microsoft document.

-8. To activate the device, run the below command:
+1h.
+To activate the device, run the below command:

         slmgr.vbs /ato

-9. If step 4 returned the error ``0xC004F074 The Key Management Server (KMS) is unavailable``, run the following command:
+**Resolution (2)**: If step 1d above returned the error ``0xC004F074 The Key Management Server (KMS) is unavailable``, the time on the cloud server is drastically different than

-        w32tm /resync
+     what is on the KMS

-10. If the time on the cloud server is drastically different than what is on the KMS, the re-sync will fail.
-At this point, you should either set the time manually or configure the server to use an NTP instance over the Internet.
+2a.
+At this point, you should configure the server to use an NTP time source by executing the appropriate command.

      <table>
      <tr>